Life is a series of ups and downs, twists and turns — and last year was my bumpiest and toughest journey yet.

 If only there was a fast forward button that we can easily press to skip days like those but unfortunately, it doesn’t work that way, the only way out is to go through it.

 We all go through life experiencing a series of lows and struggles and tough times, some struggles are far worse and much more painful than others.
 We all beg for the pain to stop, for our situation to change.

 We all go through days thinking we are not strong enough to make it through but at the end of the day, we do.

 We continue to fight and cling to that little hope left in us.

 Going through that amount of pain and struggle last year was not easy, navigating tough times and finding hope in the darkest days is difficult — I even thought that it was impossible.

 But it’s not.
 Yes, I suffered, I struggled a lot, cried almost every day and I thought of giving up a hundred times but I pulled through, just like countless others who are facing their own inner struggles and storms and I know that you can too.
-We must continue to remind ourselves that tough times never last and we can still be genuinely happy.
+We must continue to remind ourselves that tough times never last, stay strong and trust that we can still be genuinely happy.